PURITY-MURIITHI/iyf-s10-week-03-PURITY-MURIITHI/README.md

 This project is a responsive, multi-page professional portfolio website designed to showcase my journey and technical capabilities as a Data Analyst and developer.
 It serves as a central digital hub where visitors can explore my background, technical skill set, and past projects while providing a direct channel for professional communication.

 ### How to use this:

-1. # How to use index.HTML
+## 1. How to use index.HTML
 Local Viewing: Open your project folder on your computer and double-click the index.html file.
 It will launch in your default web browser (like Chrome ), allowing you to see your home page and navigate to other pages like about.html or contact.html.

 Editing: To change the text or images (like "Purity Muriithi"), right-click the file and select "Open with" then choose a code editor like VS Code or Notepad.

 Entry Point: In web development, the file named index.html is automatically recognized by web servers and browsers as the "Home" or starting page of your website.

-2. # How to use README.md
+## 2.How to use README.md
-   Project Documentation: This file is used to tell others (and your future self) what your project is about.
-You should write your "Why I built this" and "Challenges faced" sections here.
+Project Documentation: This file is used to tell others (and my future self) what this project is about.

-GitHub Display: When you upload your project to GitHub, the content of this file is automatically displayed on your repository's main page, acting as the front door for anyone viewing your code.

-Markdown Formatting: The .md extension stands for Markdown.
-Use symbols like # for headings and \* for bullet points to make the text look professional and easy to read.

 ## Technologies Used